It’s no secret that I totally love a good romance book.

 (Side note: one of the classes I took in graduate school was about genre reading, so the professor – a small, quiet man in his 60s with a big bushy mustache – brought in a huge box of Harlequin romances and had us each choose one to read.
 It was such an amusing surprise to realize he owned literally 50 of them for this class).

 Anyway, over the past decade or so, I’ve amassed a list of favorite romantic reads (many of them in the young adult category).
-If you’re looking for a good love story, try one of these out and let me know what you think!
+If you’re looking for a list of the best romance books with a good love story, try one of these out and let me know what you think!

-16 of the best romance novels I’ve read
+16 of the best romance books I’ve read

 - I’ve Got Your Number by Sophie Kinsella – I have got to reread this book because I can’t remember the last time I’ve laughed so much during a book.
 That Sophie Kinsella, she usually hits all my funny bones (except for Wedding Night which was so ridiculously bad I wanted to cry instead of laugh).
 This one is about a woman who loses her engagement ring and will do almost anything, including take over someone else’s phone, to get it back.
 (Full review here)